Fun Learning Materials for Kids!

 ?

-Licensed and practicing preschool teachers(285) across different regions of the United States were asked to rate a list of concepts in terms of their importance and relevance to academic success.
+Licensed and practicing preschool teachers (285) across different regions of the United States rated a list of concepts in terms of their importance and relevance to academic success.
 A total of 238 questionnaires were returned.
 The results of this questionnaire, words obtained from the major basic concept assessments available today, and a pilot study were instrumental in determining the basic concept words chosen for the

 WABC®